Pooja-Yogeshwaran/Janus/README.md

 It is a signal for the developer integrating it, not end-user-facing warning copy — nothing here is shown to a chat user by default.

-## Why "Janus"

-Janus is the two-faced Roman god of thresholds and transitions — he looks backward and forward at once.
-That's exactly what this library does: it looks back at prior refused turns in a conversation and forward at escalation and topic drift, standing at the threshold of whether a conversation should be flagged.

-## Package name

-Checked in order of preference: `janus` (taken — an unrelated async queue library on PyPI), `janus-guard` (taken — an existing, unrelated LLM agent tool-call policy enforcement package), `pyjanus-guard` (**available on both PyPI and GitHub as of 2026-08-15 — this is the name used**), `llm-janus` (also available, second choice).
-Verified via the PyPI JSON API and the GitHub repository search API before deciding.

 ## Install